Why Bush v. Gore Still Affects Our Elections Today

 Produced by Stephen Ives Amanda Pollak

 The recount of votes in Florida during the 2000 election focused worldwide attention on the country’s antiquated and disorganized voting system: chads (hanging, dimpled, pregnant or otherwise), confusing ballots, under-votes and over-votes.
 A bipartisan consensus soon emerged that the mechanics of voting needed to be improved.
 But the election also reminded many politicians that a few hundred votes could mean the difference between winning and losing.
-And, 16 years later, the rules of voting are more controversial – and politicized – than ever.
+Nearly two decades later, the rules of voting are more controversial – and politicized – than ever.

 More Like This